Alexandre-Antonin Taché: Oblate missionary

 Taché soon expressed an urge to preach to the Native American population of the west.
-Upon completion of his novitiate in 1845, even though he was still only a subdeacon, he was sent by his superiors to Saint Boniface in the Red River Colony, now in the Province of Manitoba.
+Upon completion of his novitiate in 1845, even though he was still only a subdeacon, he was sent by his superiors to Saint Boniface in the Red River Colony, now in Manitoba.
 He accompanied Father Pierre Aubert, O.M.I., who was to organize the Oblate mission in that region.
 They set out from Montreal on 25 June, travelling the entire distance of 1,400 miles to Saint Boniface by canoe, arriving on the following 25 August.
 They went to work with Bishop Joseph-Norbert Provencher, the new Vicar Apostolic of the Northwest Territories.